dpcmu/dpcmu.github.io/docs/index.md

 these values are encouraged and welcomed.
-In addition, if at any time you experience or witness anything in this class that challenges inclusion, is insensitive or othering, or reinforces biases or stereotypes, please report those experiences using this form (responses can be anonymous).
+In addition, if at any time you experience or witness anything in this class that challenges inclusion, is insensitive or othering, or reinforces biases or stereotypes, please report those experiences (responses can be anonymous).

 ## Communication